rjleveque/geoclaw_tsunami_tutorial/testing_chile2010.md

 [Using the Fortran codes](https://www.clawpack.org/contents.html#using-the-fortran-codes) for more information about some of the steps below.

-You could do this test in the directory listed above, or following the [](workflow), you might want to [](workflow:copy).
-For example, if you have created an environment variable `$MYCLAW` that points to your own version of things:
+You can do the tests suggested below in the directory where you find the chile2010 example, first moving into that directory:

-    $ cp -r $CLAW/examples/tsunami/chile2010 $MYCLAW/
+    $ cd $CLAW/examples/geoclaw/tsunami/chile2010

-will recursively copy the entire directory to `$MYCLAW/chile2010`.
+(Note that `$` here and elsewhere represents the terminal prompt, e.g. in a bash shell, so don't type that part.)
+Or you could first copy this directory elsewhere and the example should still run.

 ### Make topo and dtopo files